Teju3011/ACN-CTF-4th-Edition/chall2/writeup.md

 ### Description

 You've stumbled upon a locked terminal protected by a mysterious program.
 It seems the developer tried to hide the secret key and the precious flag within the code, but not well enough.
-The binary taunts you with a fake flag: `flag{N2gxNV8xNV9uMHRfN2gzX2ZsNGdfN2gwdWdo}`.
+_

-Your mission is to pass the password check and reveal the **true flag** hidden within the program's obfuscated layers.
+Your mission is to pass the password check and reveal the **true flag** hidden within the program's obfuscated layers._

 **Download:** `chall2_rev.exe`